AugustusXI/Challenge-3/README.md

  Wrote a function designed to ask a series of questions to the user and then log that information inside of variables

+ wrote a function deisgned to call on those variables and then add characters based on the answers